-The Community Center Theater building was built in 1974 (see 7/11/2017 update below), and it is dated, inadequate, and unattractive.
+The Community Center Theater building was built in 1974 (see “A Bit of History” below).
+The building is dated, inadequate, and unattractive.
 I have attended many events over the years at the Community Center Theater.
-I am a long-time Broadway Series season ticket holder, and I also occasionally attend performances of the Sacramento Ballet and Sacramento Philharmonic and Opera.
+For example, I am a long-time Broadway Series season ticket holder, and I also occasionally attend performances of the Sacramento Ballet and Sacramento Philharmonic and Opera.

-First and foremost on my list is the inadequacy of the restrooms.
+First of all on my list is the inadequacy of the restrooms.
 Patrons of the arts should not have to dash across the outside courtyard during intermission in inclement weather to use the restrooms in the nearby Convention Center!

 Renovations of the Community Center Theater will include: